DanielLosada/CNN-Transfer-Learning---St.GeorgeClassifier/README.md

 The dataset (george_test_task.zip) can be downloaded here: https://drive.google.com/drive/folders/1fIHdM54Q_eN5ZxF5nAGMaVIirMlNf3Sk?usp=sharing

 ## Approach
 I approached this image classification task using two models.
 The first one (called Smallnet) is a simple model made by me.
-The second approach (called FeatureClassifier) is using the VGG16 pretrained model to use it as a feature extractor for another model made.
+The second approach (called FeatureClassifier) is using the VGG16 pretrained model from PyTorch to use it as a feature extractor for another model made.
 In both cases I followed this steps:
 * Data preparation: I started by unzipping the original zip file.
 Then the images are ordered in three sub-folders (train: 70%, eval: 20%, test: 10%).
 In the Smallnet, I also calculated the mean and std of the dataset for normalization.
 In both cases, the dataset is loaded with some standarization transformations applied over the images.
 In the FeatureClassifier, I applied data augmentation techniques that consist of random transformations of the images of the training split.

 * Model building: